jchaskell/jen-tools/notes/bash.md

 * A better way to copy everything recursively: `aws s3 sync <source-path>
     <destination-path>`

+## Time is a construct
+But it sometimes helps to know how long something takes.
+You can find that out by running: `time <command>`

 ## Tmux
 ### Really basic commands
 ```